 Multiculturalism is a failure.
 Ask the Brazilians.
 And open borders creates more fear and tension.
 Ask the Germans.

-Where are the original churches of Ephesus or Corinth?
+Where are the original churches of Thyateira or Colossae?
 Gone.

 Their societies morphed.
 Empires collapsed.
 Languages changed.
 And those churches ceased to exist.